-6. Disclosure about Changes in a Registrant's Certifying Accountant
+VI.
+Disclosure about Changes in a Registrant's Certifying Accountant

 Domestic companies are required to report any changes in, and disagreements with, their certifying accountant in a current report on Form 8-K, and in registration statements filed under the Exchange Act (Form 10) and the Securities Act of 1933 (the "Securities Act") (Forms S-1 and S-4).
-The SEC states that the primary benefit of this requirement is to reduce the potential for opinion shopping; that is, searching for an auditor that is willing to support a particular accounting approach.
+The SEC believes that the primary benefit of this requirement is to reduce the potential for opinion shopping; that is, searching for an auditor that is willing to support a particular accounting approach.
 In spite of the fact that the need for this type of disclosure should be equally compelling for both foreign and domestic issuers, FPIs are not subject to such a requirement.

-The SEC is proposing changes that would bring the requirements for FPI disclosures about changes in certifying accountants in line with those for domestic companies.
-The proposal would amend Form 20-F (and initial registration Forms F-1 and F-4) by adding an Item 16F that would require a variety of disclosures, including: whether a previously engaged independent accountant has resigned, declined to stand for re-election, or was dismissed; whether during the fiscal year during which the change of accountant took place there were material transactions which led to disagreements with the former accountants; and, if there were such material transactions, what the effect on the financial statements would have been had the previous accountant's method been followed.
-Item 16F would be virtually identical to the provisions covering domestic companies,5 with the exception of a number of date modifications necessary because the disclosures will be made on an annual basis, rather than on a current basis.
+The SEC has altered the requirements for FPI disclosures about changes in certifying accountants to bring them in line with those for domestic companies.
+The new rules amend Form 20-F (and initial registration Forms F-1 and F-4) by adding an Item 16F that requires a variety of disclosures, including: whether a previously engaged independent accountant has resigned, declined to stand for re-election, or was dismissed; whether during the fiscal year during which the change of accountant took place there were material transactions which led to disagreements with the former accountants; and, if there were such material transactions, what the effect on the financial statements would have been had the previous accountant's method been followed.
+Item 16F is now virtually identical to the provisions covering domestic companies7, with the exception of a number of date modifications necessary because the disclosures will be made on an annual basis, rather than on a current basis.